 Sends the stats to DataDog for monitoring and alerting periodically

 In addition, an admin UI is available for service owners to update thresholds and the changes are picked up immediately for the upcoming rate-limiting decisions.

-Implementation decisions and optimizations
+Implementation Decisions and Optimisations

-On the client service side (service B in the above diagrams), the Quotas client SDK is initialized when service B instance is initialized.
+On the client service side (service B in the above diagrams), the Quotas client SDK is initialised when service B instance is initialised.
 The Quotas client SDK is a wrapper that consumes Kafka rate-limiting events and writes/reads the in-memory cache.
 It exposes a single API to check the rate-limiting decisions on a client with a given API method.
 Also, service B is hooked up with Quotas middleware to intercept API requests.
 Internally, it calls the Quotas client SDK API to determine if it should allow/reject the requests before the actual business logic.
 Currently, Quotas middleware supports both gRPC and REST protocols.

-Quotas utilizes a company-wide streaming solution called Sprinkler for the Kafka stream Producer and Consumer implementations.
+Quotas utilises a company-wide streaming solution called Sprinkler for the Kafka stream Producer and Consumer implementations.
 It provides streaming SDKs built on top of sarama (an MIT-license Go library for Apache Kafka), providing asynchronous event sending/consuming, retry, and circuit breaking capabilities.

 Quotas provides throttling capabilities based on the sliding window algorithm on the 1-second and 5-second levels.
 To support extremely high TPS demands, most of Quotas intermediate operations are designed to be done asynchronously.
 Internal benchmarks show the delay for enforcing a rate-limiting decision is up to 200 milliseconds.
 By combining 1-second and 5-second level settings, client services can more effectively throttle requests.